-Many actuaries hold positions that are non-actuarial in nature or have non-actuarial aspects (for example, general management positions).
+Some actuaries hold positions that are non-actuarial in nature or have non-actuarial aspects (for example, general management positions).
 Actuaries in such positions may have occasion to issue oral or written statements by virtue of the positions they hold and not because they are actuaries.
-The Qualification Standards are not intended to apply to such statements, even though they may happen to have actuarial aspects.
-If it is common for persons holding comparable positions to issue such statements, whether or not they happen to be actuaries, this is evidence that the Qualification Standards are not intended to apply.
+The USQS are not intended to apply to such statements, even though they may happen to have actuarial aspects.
+If it is common for persons holding comparable positions to issue such statements, whether or not they happen to be actuaries, this is evidence that the USQS are not intended to apply.

-Actuaries who issue Statements of Actuarial Opinion when rendering Actuarial Services in the United States are required by the Code of Professional Conduct to satisfy these Qualification Standards.
+Actuaries who issue Statements of Actuarial Opinion when rendering Actuarial Services in the United States are required by the Code of Professional Conduct to satisfy the USQS.
+Actuaries who are not members of a U.S.-based organization may be required by their actuarial organization to meet the USQS.
+The USQS does not address these situations.

-&lt;sup>1 The Codes of Professional Conduct of all five of the U.S.-based actuarial organizations are identical in this respect.

-&lt;sup>2 The word "actuary" as used herein means an actuary who is a member of any actuarial organization that requires its members to meet the Qualification Standards when practicing in the United States.

-- 1.1 Duty of Qualification An actuary must be mindful of the obligation imposed by Precept 2 of the Code of Professional Conduct not to perform Actuarial Services unless qualified to do so.
-This obligation may require the actuary to obtain qualifications in addition to those set forth in the Qualification Standards.
-However, where an actuary has satisfied the Qualification Standards, in the absence of evidence to the contrary, there is a presumption that an actuary has met the duty of qualification imposed by the Code of Professional Conduct. - 12 Purpose of Qualification Standards A Statement of Actuarial Opinion may be used by parties who are not familiar with the qualifications of an actuary who issues such statements.
-An actuary who issues Statements of Actuarial Opinion must have achieved fundamental education and experience in relevant areas of actuarial practice and must maintain necessary expertise through continuing education.
-These Qualification Standards have been developed to provide guidance to actuaries so they can determine whether they are qualified to issue Statements of Actuarial Opinion.
-Qualification Standards are developed through established Academy notice and comment procedures (see Appendix 3). - 13 General and Specific Qualification Standards The General Qualification Standard (see Section 2) provides the basic education and experience requirements and continuing education requirements for most Statements of Actuarial Opinion.
+1.1 Duty of Qualification

+An actuary must be mindful of the obligation imposed by Precept 2 of the Code of Professional Conduct not to perform Actuarial Services unless qualified to do so.
+This obligation may require the actuary to obtain qualifications in addition to those set forth in the USQS.
+However, where an actuary has satisfied the USQS, in the absence of evidence to the contrary, there is a presumption that an actuary has met the duty of qualification imposed by the Code of Professional Conduct.

+1.2 Purpose of the U.S. Qualification Standards

+A Statement of Actuarial Opinion may be used by parties who are not familiar with the qualifications of an actuary who issues such statements.
+An actuary who issues Statements of Actuarial Opinion must have achieved basic education and experience in relevant areas of actuarial practice and must maintain necessary expertise through continuing education.
+The USQS have been developed to provide guidance to actuaries so that they can determine whether they are qualified to issue Statements of Actuarial Opinion.
+The USQS are developed through established Academy notice and comment procedures (see appendix 3).

+1.3 General and Specific Qualification Standards

+The General Qualification Standard (see section 2) provides the basic education and experience requirements and continuing education requirements for most Statements of Actuarial Opinion.
 However, in some instances, the Academy's Board of Directors has determined that certain additional requirements must be met for an actuary to have the necessary qualifications to issue a particular Statement of Actuarial Opinion.
-In these instances, an actuary must satisfy the Specific Qualification Standard for that particular Statement of Actuarial Opinion (see Section 3). - 1.4 Structure of Qualification Standards The Qualification Standards are structured around areas of actuarial practice.
-The traditional areas of actuarial practice are casualty, health, life, and pension.
-An actuary practicing in a traditional area of practice or an emerging or nontraditional area may be called upon to issue Statements of Actuarial Opinion and, in such circumstance, is required to comply with these Qualification Standards.
-Additional guidance concerning the application of the Qualification Standards to emerging or non-traditional areas of practice appears in Section 4.3.
+In these instances, an actuary must satisfy the Specific Qualification Standard for that particular Statement of Actuarial Opinion (see section 3).

+1.4 Structure of the U.S. Oualification Standards

+The USQS are structured around areas of actuarial practice.
+Areas of actuarial practice are casualty, health, life, and pension.
+An actuary practicing in an area of actuarial practice, a particular subject within an area of actuarial practice, or an emerging or nontraditional area may be called upon to issue Statements of Actuarial Opinion and, in such circumstance, is required to comply with the USQS.
+Additional guidance concerning the application of the USQS to an area of actuarial practice, a particular subject within an area of actuarial practice, or an emerging or nontraditional area of actuarial practice appears in sections 2.1(d) and 4.3.

-The Qualification Standards contain two elements: basic education and experience requirements and continuing education requirements.
-In order to comply with the Qualification Standards, an actuary is required to satisfy both elements.
+The USQS include basic education and experience requirements and continuing education requirements.
+In order to comply with the USQS, an actuary is required to satisfy all of these elements.